 Technology

-Solar-powered water desalination plant
+Solar-powered desalination plant

 Location